psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 London | Tuesday |10 p.m.

-...Of course you can write to Miss Macleod if you like – though I suppose I ought to say ‘no,’ & would if I had the right!
+...Of course you can write to Miss Macleod if you like – though I suppose I ought to say ‘no,' & would if I had the right!
 For she has been ordered by her doctor to write as little as possible till she is quite right again.
 ...
 > As to what grounds Miss M. had for her "Sin-Eater" I do not know.
 Certainly the idea